Latest News

 There are two different opportunities to take part in the ATV program.
 The morning option runs from 9:00am - 12:00pm Monday through Friday.
 The afternoon option runs runs from 2:00pm – 5:30pm Monday through Thursday with dinner provided.
 Scouts complete a safety course before embarking on a week of excellent fun and adventure, involving circuit courses, mud pits, and trail riding.

-Riders must be at least 16 years old on the first day of the program (new in 2021, due to a change in our leasing partner).
+Riders must be at least 14 years old on the first day of the program.
 It is recommended that they be strong enough to handle a 300-600 pound machine.

 Required equipment: